 Isn’t it intriguing?
 Its small round eyes, constant smile and its head that pivots at 180° give it an alien look.

 This sloth hides many surprises.
 Its fur is infested by “parasites”: it hosts algae (that’s why some look greener), fungi, and insects.
 The sloth and its ecosystem live in harmony.

 It goes down its tree very rarely: once a week to do their business or to change tree when it can’t find anymore leaves to its liking.
 We met this brown-throated sloth in Manzanillo, close to Puerto Viejo, waiting at 3 meters above the ground.
 When it saw us, it slowly started going up its tree timidly.
-Then the sloath started trusting us to the point where it showed us how it changed tree.
+Then the sloth started trusting us to the point where it showed us how it changed trees.

 If you go to Costa Rica, open your eyes, and you’ll have big chances to spot two-toed or three-toed sloths.